 Likewise, the anonymisation method may be considered in cases where statistical indicators require the preserving of customers' prior habits of service use, in such a way that, provided that all personal identifiers are deleted, the person may no longer be considered identifiable and the remaining data can no longer be treated as personal data.
 However, when anonymising data, one should carefully select the anonymisation methods so that the credit institution is certain that the remaining information cannot be used for recognising and identifying the person, and that the anonymisation process has irreversibly erased the data entered.
-Details on anonymisation methods and the ways in which data can be deanonymised are provided in a statement published by the Article 29 Working Party.
+Details on anonymisation methods and the ways in which data can be de-anonymised are provided in the Article 29 Working Party "Opinion 05/2014 on anonymisation techniques" as of 10 April 2014.